sleepyjaree/cdp/source/COMP163/2020Spring/week4.rst

     x <-- 1;
 	while ( diff > epsilon ) {
 	  nextx <-- ( x + n/x ) / 2;
-	  diff <-- |x-nextx|;
+	  diff <-- absolute_value_of (x-nextx);
 	  x <-- nextx;
 	} // while
   return x;
   } // if

-The parameter ``epsilon`` is a measure of conversion.
+The parameter ``epsilon`` is a measure of convergence.
 As successive values of ``nextx`` are computed, we measure how close they are to each other.
 If they are sufficiently close, we consider the approximation good enough and we terminate the algorithm.
 Usually for values of epsilon around :math:`0.00001`, the algorithm above yields very accurate results.
 For example, the following table shows the progression as we try to compute :math:`\sqrt{10}`:

 +--------------------------------+----------------------+-----------------------+
 | **Term**  (:math:`n=10`)       | **Value**            | ``diff``              |